emmaricci/dataviz/README.md

-# Emma Ricci-De Lucca Projects
+# My Data Visualization Projects

 This is my code for my projects for the Dartmouth College QSS19 & ENGG192 (Independent Study) Advanced Data Visualization Class.